Computer Engineering vs Electrical Engineering

 The most significant difference between electrical and computer engineering is what they plan, build, maintain and improve.

-Computer engineering focuses on computer hardware and computer software.
+Computer engineering focuses on computer hardware, computer architecture, computer networks, and computer software.

 The field exists at the intersection of computer science and electronic engineering, so computer engineers often work closely with software developers.
 With that in mind, some programming is involved in computer engineering, though the focus is still centered around hands-on work.